netdata/netdata/packaging/installer/methods/kubernetes.md

 By following these directions, you will use Netdata's [Helm chart](https://github.com/netdata/helmchart/blob/master/charts/netdata/README.md) to create a Kubernetes monitoring deployment on your cluster.

-The Helm chart installs one `parent` pod for storing metrics and managing alarm notifications, plus an additional `child` pod for every node in the cluster, responsible for collecting metrics from the node, Kubernetes control planes, pods/containers, and [supported application-specific metrics](https://github.com/netdata/helmchart#service-discovery-and-supported-services).
+The [Netdata Helm chart](https://github.com/netdata/helmchart/blob/master/charts/netdata/README.md) installs one `parent` pod for storing metrics and managing alarm notifications, plus an additional
+`child` pod for every node in the cluster, responsible for collecting metrics from the node, Kubernetes control planes, pods/containers, and [supported application-specific metrics](https://github.com/netdata/helmchart#service-discovery-and-supported-services).